nest/nest-simulator/doc/guides/connection_management.rst

     syn_spec_dict = {'synapse_model': 'stdp_synapse', 'weight': 2.5, 'delay': 0.5})
     nest.Connect(A, B, syn_spec=syn_spec_dict)

-Specifying the synapse properties as a collocated synapses or in a single dictionary allows to draw synaptic parameters from random distributions and combine such parameters flexibly.
+Specifying the synapse properties in a single dictionary or as :ref:`collocated synapses <collocated_synapses>` allows to draw synaptic parameters from random distributions and combine such parameters flexibly.
 In addition to the key ``synapse_model``, the dictionary can contain specifications for ``weight``, ``delay``, ``receptor_type`` (see :ref:`receptor-types` for details) and parameters specific to the chosen synapse model.
-The specification of all parameters is optional and unspecified parameters will take on the default values of the chosen synapse model.
-These defaults can be inspected using ``nest.GetDefaults(synapse_model)``.
+The specification of all parameters is optional and unspecified parameters will take on the default values of the chosen synapse model that can be inspected using ``nest.GetDefaults(synapse_model)``.

 All parameters can be either scalars, arrays or distributions (specified as a ``nest.Parameter``).
 One synapse dictionary can